Policies & Standards

 - Healthy lifestyles

-TVOkids accepts development proposals (TV & Digital Media) all year long with a production cycle beginning in April coordinating with TVO's fiscal calendar as well as allowing CMF funds to be attached to both development and series productions as CMF envelope allows.
+TVOkids accepts development proposals (TV and Digital Media) all year long with a production cycle beginning in April coordinating with TVO's fiscal calendar as well as allowing CMF funds to be attached to both development and series productions as CMF envelope allows.

 What we look for when commissioning co-productions